vOptSolver/vOptGeneric.jl/README.md

 - Structured problems:
     - specific problem format (2LAP, 2UKP, 2UFLP)

-## Installation
+## Running

 ### Information
 - Julia is available on macOS, linux, windows for a local use or online on [JuliaBox](https://juliabox.com/) for a distant use
 - vOptSolver is free, open source under [GPL] licence, tested with Julia 0.5 on macOS and linux-Ubuntu

-### Install to do one time
+### Installation
 For a local use, a working version of:
 - Julia must be ready; instructions for the installation are available [here](https://julialang.org/downloads/)
 - your favorite MILP solver must be ready (mandatory for dealing with non-structured problems; GLPK is suggested); instructions for the installation are available [here](http://jump.readthedocs.io/en/latest/installation.html)

-For a local or distant use, run Julia and when the terminal is ready, add as follow the two mandatory packages to your Julia distribution:
+Before your first local or distant use, run Julia and when the terminal is ready, add as follow the two mandatory packages to your Julia distribution:

 ```